nishants/grpc-devtool/README.md

 ]
 ```

-Remember that the responses are applied in the order declared in mappings file.
-So if `  "greet/rohit.js.yaml"` matches the request, the response will be returned based on this file.
+***Remember that the responses are applied in the order declared in mappings file.*** So if `  "greet/rohit.js.yaml"` matches the request, the files next to it won't be matched with the request.